ellieasager/rust-postgres/README.md

 # Demo of Rust + PostgreSQL + Uuid

-This is companion code to my article on Medium.
+This is companion code to [my article on dev.to](https://dev.to/ellie_sager_elliecat/rusty-recipies-sqlx-uuid-477m).
 It shows how you can use `sqlx` library when you choose to use `Uuid` as your `id` type rather than an integer.

 ## SETUP